hipercompl/fbdbmobdemo/README.md

 The application is licensed under a BSD-3 license (see the [LICENSE](https://github.com/hipercompl/fbdb/blob/main/LICENSE) file).

 ## Changelog
+- 1.0.2: upgraded Firebird client libraries for Android to official stable version 5.0.1 (the previous version used developmen snapshot versions of the libraries).
+Added INTERNET permission request to AndroidManifest.xml, otherwise the app can't connecti via network when built in release mode and deployed to an actual device.
 - 1.0.1: upgraded Firebird client libraries for Android to version 5.0.1 (snapshot), due to Firebird 5.0 [issue 8110](https://github.com/FirebirdSQL/firebird/issues/8110).
 The shared libraries from the snapshot work fine on Android 14 (tested with a physical device).
 - 1.0.0: the first public release.